An explanation of the different meanings of the English phrasal verb 'bring up' from a native speaker, with lots of example sentences

 Potential synonyms | To vomit, to puke, to throw up, to barf, to be sick, to cough up |

-The focus here is not so much on the vomiting action itself, but rather on what is being expelled from the stomach and could be for example blood, poison or something that you have swallowed that you should not have done.
+When we use this application of 'bring up', the focus is not so much on the vomiting action itself, but rather on what is being expelled from the stomach and could be for example blood, poison or something that you have swallowed that you should not have.

 It is also possible to use 'bring up' in this sense with coughing, for example with phlegm.
 We can also use the more specific phrasal verb 'to cough up' here as a synonym.